leeboardtools/bythelee/README.md

 ### The Release ###
 At the moment I don't use a minimizer, some day I will.
-Other than that, the release process consists of copying the files from public\_html to the root folder of the leeboardtools.github.io repository, skipping the following files:
+Other than that, the release process consists of copying the files from public\_html to the root folder of the leeboardtools.github.io repository.

-* phaser.min.js
-* phaser.js
-* three.min.js
-* three.js
-* cannon.min.js
-* cannon.js

-(phaser.min.js, three.min.js and cannon.js are already in the repository, and won't change unless the Phaser or three.js version changes)

-Additionally, the index.html file needs to be updated with a commenting out of the following two lines:

-* `<script src="js/phaser.js"></script>`
-* `<script src="js/three.js"></script>`

-These lines are used to include the non-minimized versions of Phaser and three.js for debugging.

 Some day, such as when I get around to using a minimizer, I'll automate this...